Thomas Partey: Arsenal

+Villarreal

+On 7 August 2025, La Liga club Villarreal announced the signing of Partey on a free transfer.
+The club said that it was aware of Partey's legal affairs, but believed in the presumption of innocence.
+He made his debut eight days later as the season began with a 3–0 home win over Real Oviedo, as a substitute for the last eight minutes; according to journalist Sid Lowe, there was no opposition to Partey's involvement in the game.

+Partey made an appearance as a 78th minute substitute against Tottenham Hotspur F.C in the 2025–26 UEFA Champions League Group Stage, where his introduction to the match was met with loud boos from home fans at Tottenham Hotspur Stadium.
+Villarreal lost the match 1-0.

 International career

 In May 2016, Partey was called up for the first time to the Ghana national team by manager Avram Grant, ahead of a 2017 Africa Cup of Nations qualification match against Mauritius.
 He made his debut on 5 June, replacing Frank Acheampong for the final 11 minutes of a 2–0 away win that booked the Black Stars' position in the finals.
 On 5 September 2017, Partey scored his first international hat-trick in a 5–1 win against Congo in 2018 FIFA World Cup qualification.

 Partey was chosen in Kwesi Appiah's 23-man squad for the 2019 Africa Cup of Nations in Egypt.
 In their last group game, he scored in a 2–0 win over Guinea-Bissau at the Suez Stadium as the Black Stars topped their group.
 He netted in the penalty shootout at the end of the last-16 game against Tunisia on 8 July, though his team was eliminated.

 Partey won Ghana Player of the Year in 2018 and 2019.
 Ahead of the 2021 Africa Cup of Nations qualifiers, as well as for the 2022 FIFA World Cup qualifiers, Partey was named Ghana's vice-captain.

 In November 2022, Partey was called up to the 26-man Ghana squad that would compete in Qatar for the 2022 FIFA World Cup.